Dnpizarro/design-manual/ui-toolkit/expandables.md

 #### Expanded

-The expanded states for both the grey and white versions have an option to include a 1px stroke under the title to help separate from the expanded content.
+The expanded states for both the grey and white versions.
 This stroke should abide by the left and right padding if used.

 </div>